amineichou/chrome-cookies-exporter/README.md

 This Chrome extension allows users to export cookies from the current webpage in JSON format.
 It provides a simple user interface to copy cookies to the clipboard, facilitating easy cookie management and debugging.

-## Features

-- Export cookies from the current webpage.
-- Copy cookies in JSON format to the clipboard.
-- Supports `HttpOnly` and secure cookies through the Chrome Cookies API.

 ## Prerequisites

 - Google Chrome or any Chromium-based browser.